 Marketing attribution is like going to the gym.
 You scroll through social media and see everyone else talking about it.
 You’ve read a million blog posts about it.
 You think, “If I could commit to this, my life would be so much better!”

 Like consistent exercise, marketing attribution is a lifestyle change, and quite frankly, it’s not easy.
 Maybe you don’t have the time.
 Perhaps you don’t have the money to invest in the tools you need.
 Or could it be you don’t know how to get started?
 In this article, we’ll discuss the possibilities available via Salesforce marketing attribution.
 In articles II and III, we’ll dig into Marketo attribution and Bizible attribution.

 If your excuse is time or money, you need to reevaluate your priorities.
 How can you tell if that time and money you’re already investing is paying off?
 Understanding return on marketing investment (ROMI) via attribution should come before you spend any more money on campaigns.

 If your excuse is that you don’t know how to get started, then keep reading.
 By the end of this three-part series, you should have the basics you need to start.
 You’ll probably have a few questions along the way, so email me or tweet at me and we can talk through it together.

 If you don’t have marketing automation or a third-party tool, you can get away with creating some good-ish reports with standard Salesforce functionality.
-Simply follow the four steps below and you’ll be on your way.
+Here’s how to measure Salesforce marketing attribution and prove ROI in 4 steps:

 Step One: Ensure you’re using these Three Ingredients for Marketing Attribution in Salesforce